clarkliming/test/README.md

-# simulatr: Generator for Reproducible Fake Data
+# simulatr: Generator for Reproducible Fake Data (clone)

 This repository contains the model solution of *simulatr*, an example package for learning about software development best-practices for R packages.